 SIG is committed to advancing intervention and prevention research by training the next cadre of social work researchers in the development, testing, and dissemination of empirically-validated intervention and prevention approaches.

-The Social Intervention Group helps train MSW students, Doctoral Candidates and Post Docs.
-To find out more about a specific program click on the summary pages.
+SIG helps train MSW students, Doctoral Candidates, and Post Docs.
+To find out more about a specific program, click on the summary pages.

-Both the Social Intervention Group and Global Health Research Center of Central Asia work to strengthen the ability of university partners and service organizations for research and evaluation.
-Highlights include: Collaborations with partners and affiliates whose specializations in a wide range […]
+Both SIG and the Global Health Research Center of Central Asia work to strengthen the ability of university partners and service organizations for research and evaluation.
+Highlights include: Collaborations with partners and affiliates whose specializations in a wide range of sectors and subjects […]